Taxi driving can be a really rewarding job – meeting new people every day and helping them get to their destinations safely and on time.

 As West Midlands Police advises, you shouldn’t try to stop the customer from leaving the taxi, as locking them in your car could expose you to further danger.

 They say that you should consider asking for payment up front to avoid this situation in the first place.
+Consider in investing in contactless card reader to avoid situations like this.
+Read more about what bilking is over on our blog.

 One of the biggest threats for taxi drivers is armed robbery.
 The perception is that taxi drivers will have lots of cash or mobile phones in the car and that they’re easy pickings.
 Some of the most common weapons used against taxi drivers have been syringes, CF sprays and knives.